Area 1 Winter Workshop

 Event Details

 Both ringing tracks will begin rehearsing on Friday evening after dinner.
 For each of the ringing opportunities, you will be able to select your ringing preference at registration.
-You will receive your ringing assignments in early January to allow you to purchase your music and review your music ahead of the event.
-All participants are expected to learn their parts before arriving to the first rehearsal.
+You will receive your ringing assignments in late December, allowing you to purchase and review your music ahead of the event.
+All participants are expected to learn their parts before arriving at the first rehearsal.

 Repertoire